Estrogen dominance is a condition where there is an overload of estrogen that occurs as a result of…

 These endocrine disrupting chemicals (EDC) accumulate in our bodies and are stored mostly in fat tissue.
 They can trick your body into increasing or decreasing hormone production or block hormone signals by binding to hormone receptor sites causing similar effects to those that a hormone would.

-Endocrine-disrupting chemicals affect fertility, thyroid function, puberty, sexual development, and increase risk of hormone sensitive organs such as the prostate and the breast.
+Endocrine-disrupting chemicals affect metabolism, blood sugar, thyroid function, reproduction, puberty, mental and emotional health, and increase the risk of hormone sensitive organs such as the prostate and the breast.

 EDCs are especially harmful in young children and pregnant women.
 Exposure during pregnancy negatively affects hormone, physiological, neurological and brain development in offspring.